Fourier-Mukai transforms of slope stable torsion-free sheaves on Weierstrass elliptic threefolds: Abstract

 \section{Abstract}

 We focus on a class of Weierstra{\ss} elliptic threefolds that allows the base of the fibration to be a Fano surface or a numerically $K$-trivial surface.
-In the first half of this article, we define the notion of limit tilt stability, which is closely related to Bayer's polynomial stability.
-We show that the Fourier-Mukai transform of a slope stable torsion-free sheaf satisfying a vanishing condition in codimension 2 (e.g.\ a reflexive sheaf) is a limit stable object.
+We define the notion of limit tilt stability, and show that the Fourier-Mukai transform of a slope stable torsion-free sheaf satisfying a vanishing condition in codimension 2 (e.g.\ a reflexive sheaf) is a limit tilt stable object.
 We also show that the inverse Fourier-Mukai transform of a limit tilt semistable object of nonzero fiber degree is a slope semistable torsion-free sheaf, up to modification in codimension 2.

-In the second half of this article, we define a limit stability for complexes that vanish on the generic fiber of the fibration.
-We show that one-dimensional stable sheaves with positive twisted $\ch_3$ correspond to such limit stable complexes under a Fourier-Mukai transform.
-When the elliptic fibration has a numerically $K$-trivial base, we show that these limit stable complexes are the stable objects with respect to a Bridgeland stability on a triangulated subcategory of the derived category of coherent sheaves on the threefold.